crwilcox/AzureFresh/README.md

 ## Go back to the Azure Portal setup Continuous Deployment ##
 Browse to the web app we created and click on continuous deployment.
 Set this up to use local git.
+If this is your first time setting up a site you will need to create a deployment user as well.

+NOTE: if for some reason you see 'null' as your username go to Deployment Credentials and try again.

 After this, go to settings for the web app you created will be a string for git that resembles this: